 The Importance of Sperm Health

-- Sperm Motility: The movement capability of sperm, determining its ability to navigate the female reproductive tract.
+Sperm Motility: A sperm’s movement capability establishes its potential to traverse through the female reproductive system.

-- Sperm Morphology: The size and shape of sperm, which influence their ability to fertilize an egg.
+Sperm Morphology: The characteristics of sperm morphology including their size and form directly influence their capacity to fertilize an egg.

 What Are Amino Acids?